The project management is responsible for the content of the information provided.

 Up to now, the field of self-healing composites had been mostly restricted to laboratory-scale studies, with few uncompetitive attempts to scale-up.
 This lack of industrial implementation is found in their development roots, aiming for fully autonomous healing systems at room temperature, that reduce intrinsic composite properties.
 Our strategy, aiming at triggering healing by moderate heat, while preserving structural properties and conserving a good initial damage tolerance was successful and novel.
 Our technology is the first competitive one with extremely high commercial potential in terms of multiple repair ability and recycling, while preserving mechanical properties, cost and processing methods as in many industrial systems.
 By extending our product portfolio to other fibres and resins, we have the ability to disrupt the industry; bringing repair and recycling functionalities to composites while matching current requirements.

 .
 With the boost of the Gebert Rüf Stiftung, we could reach an industrialized product (prepreg made of various fibres and architectures), which properties have been validated.
-We could then get traction from first clients and are into the first pilot implementations within the sport and marine fields.
-For the last phase of the InnoBooster program, we will demonstrate with clients the product durability and repair ability in service conditions.
+We could then get traction from first clients with initial implementations and pre-sales into the sport and marine fields.
+Thanks to the InnoBooster program, we are currently initiating with several clients the product durability and repair ability assessment in service conditions.
 This will enable us to be fully settled for a broad market implementation.

-N. Hostettler; A. Cohades; V. Michaud; Healable composites and their performance through mechanical and durability testing; JEC Magazine; Mai 2019
+N. Hostettler; A. Cohades; V. Michaud; Healable composites and their performance through mechanical and durability testing; JEC Magazine 128; Mai 2019

 Revue de presse